dr-dotnet/dr-dotnet/README.md

 ![](https://img.shields.io/badge/macos-supported-success)
 ![](https://img.shields.io/badge/linux-supported-success)

-Dr. Dotnet is a profiling tool for .NET applications, created with a specific vision in mind.
+Dr-Dotnet is a profiling tool for .NET applications, created with a specific vision in mind.
 It aims to offer an alternative approach to conventional profiling methods, focusing on specific problem areas and providing flexibility for both local and remote profiling.

 While traditional profilers often generate substantial amounts of data, making the process of identifying issues a complex task, Dr-Dotnet takes a different route.
 It is designed to help pinpoint root causes for problems such as memory leaks, deadlocks, CPU hotpaths, zombie threads, or stuck tasks.
 This approach aims to simplify the process of troubleshooting common issues and provides analysis results that are often compact enough to be summarized in a few lines or a table.